 "Eleventh bell just rang."

 That was upsetting.
-I had wanted to spend all the time I could before noon thinking and preparing myself for what was to come, but I'd lost half an hour just now.
+I had wanted to spend all the time I could before noon thinking and preparing myself for what was to come, but I had lost half an hour just now.
+It happened sometimes, me losing time, especially when I was physically weak.
+I hated it.

 Emilia stopped moving, and I realized she had finished with my hair.
 She was looking at my face in the mirror with a pinched expression.
 I hesitated, but eventually I had to ask.